esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/documentation.md

-Documentation can take many forms: a data management plan, papers published, (jupyter) notebooks, lab journals, provenance information, etc. It is a good idea to bundle these with the data when you publish the data, so that people that find your data will not have to search for it elsewhere, and that access to documentation is guaranteed.
+Documentation can take many forms: a data management plan, papers published, (jupyter) notebooks, lab journals, provenance information, etc. It is a good idea to bundle these with the data when you publish the data, so that people that find your data will not have to search for it elsewhere, and that access to the documentation is guaranteed.
 Most data repositories have a 'description' field, which is a suitable place to provide any information that is not covered by the other metadata fields.

 > ## Grouping related files with Zenodo communities
 > Data documentation in your project may be scattered over many files of